dphfox/wolf/docs/design/05-chains.md

 [2, 5] => max => log2 => ceil => exp2
 ```

-You may mix thin arrows and fat arrows in the same pipeline.
+You may mix thin arrows and fat arrows in the same chain.

 ```
 [2, 5] => max -> divide [10, _]